highcharts/highcharts/docs/chart-concepts/3d-charts.md

 3D Scatter
 ----------

 In addition to x & y coordinates like in a regular [scatter chart](https://highcharts.com/docs/chart-and-series-types/scatter-chart), the 3D plugin adds an extra z coordinate to each point to place in 3 dimensions.
-Similar to the normal chart these coordinates can be sent eithe literally or using an array:
+Similar to the normal chart these coordinates can be sent either literally or using an array:

     {x: 1, y: 1, z: 1} is the same point as [1,1,1]